 - Doctor of Laws, University of Grenoble (Arbitration of intellectual property disputes)

 - Paris Bar (not registered)

 - Master in International Arbitration, University of Versailles

 - Master in Intellectual Property, University of Montpellier

-- Certificate “University Teaching”, Hong Kong Polytechnic University
+- Certificate in “University Teaching”, Hong Kong Polytechnic University

-- Certificate “Becoming Online Teacher”, Hong Kong Polytechnic University
+- Certificate in “Becoming Online Teacher”, Hong Kong Polytechnic University

 - French nationality

 I hold a Ph.
 D in law from the University of Grenoble (France).
 My thesis deals with out-of-court dispute resolution and intellectual property.